Look at this stuff – isn’t it neat? Wouldn’t you think my collection’s complete? Wouldn’t you think I’m the girl… the girl who has everything?

 Gloss Swatches: Even though the glosses look very different in the tubes, the color payoff is so sheer that there isn’t a lot of variation in how these look when swatched or when applied on the lips.

-Application & Wear-Time: I hated the feeling of applying these glosses to the lips because of the applicator wand.
-I don’t enjoy brush applicators for glosses because they don’t do a good job of adequately spreading product across the lips.
-Moreover, the brush gets scraggly and scratchy.
+Application & Wear-Time: I hated the feeling of applying these glosses to the lips.
+The applicator wand is odd.
+I don’t enjoy brush applicators for glosses.
+Brushes don’t do a good job of adequately spreading product across the lips.
+The brushes get scraggly and scratchy.

 Beyond the applicator, I disliked how these glosses felt on my lips.
-The texture was quite thick and sticky compared to other gloss formulas that I own.
-Also, the colors looked almost milky on my lips?
-They made my lips look too pale and washed out.
-I didn’t find these glosses to be particularly long-wearing or plumping in any way.
+The texture was thick and sticky.
+The colors looked almost milky on my lips?
+They made my lips look pale and washed out.
+I didn’t find these glosses to be particularly long-wearing or plumping.

 Bad or Rad: I would not recommend these glosses to anyone – not even Disney lovers.
 If the packaging were more unique or customized to each villain, then maybe a collector would still enjoy these glosses.
 However, as it stands these glosses are a total disappointment and not worth the $7.00 USD.